lukwam/terraform-gcp-organization/INSTALL.md

 1. Enter an email address to set as the Organization Contact.
 Use the same email you used during the Cloud Identity setup (ex. `first.last@gmail.com`).
 1. Set the project prefix that will be used for all of your GCP projects (ex. `exampletest`).

-## Set Initial IAM Policy Bindings
+## Setting Initial IAM Policy Bindings

 Before you can run this config, you need to set some initial IAM policy bindings so you have enough permissions to apply the config to your new GCP Organization.